kchonka/kchonka/content/authors/admin/_index.md

 #email: ""
 ---

 I'm a former software engineer with 3+ years of experience in backend development.
 My experience spans diverse sectors such as startup ventures, medical technology, and education technology.
-Throughout my career, I've dedicated myself to advancing technology that positively transforms lives.

-During my time as a software developer, I've always enjoyed breaking down complex concepts and translating them into accessible information.
-Now, I am looking to pursue this passion full-time as a technical writer.
+As a software developer, I've always enjoyed breaking down complex concepts and translating them into accessible information.
+Currently, I am pursuing this passion full-time as a technical writer.

 My recent certification from Technical Writer HQ, combined with my BA in Computer Science from CUNY Hunter College and over three years of experience as a developer provides me with a strong foundation to excel in technical writing.
 These experiences have equipped me with the technical expertise and communication skills necessary to produce clear, effective, and engaging content.